-What if you are at this for 4-5 minutes and nothing is happening?
-Well, if the tide is against you, and you have towing insurance, call for help.
+What if you are at this for four or five minutes and nothing is happening?
+If the tide is against you, and you have towing insurance, call for help.
 Any more time wasted and you might be spending the night.

 The commercial towers are well equipped and largely well-trained.
-(You DON'T have towing insurance...?
-Think again, bunky...
+(You DON'T have towing insurance?
+Think again, bunky!
 It is the cheapest insurance that you will use.)
 Get familiar with the differences between "salvage" and a simple tow, especially if you don't have contracted commercial insurance.
-Maritime law is complex...
+Maritime law is complex.

-But what if the tide is with you?
-Well, you can still call for help but you also have an opportunity to engage in some seamanship that might hold you in good stead sometime in the future when you have more difficult circumstances in hand.
-How about putting an anchor out towards the deeper water and "kedging", i.e., pulling yourself along it from the bow?
+What if the tide is with you?
+You can still call for help but you also have an opportunity to engage in some seamanship that might hold you in good stead sometime in the future when you have more difficult circumstances in hand.

+How about putting an anchor out towards the deeper water and "kedging," i.e., pulling yourself along it from the bow?
 You are introducing a new angle of pressure and that might pull you free or at least loosen the bottom-suction.

-At a minimum, as the tide rises, it will keep you from being blown higher on to the beach by the wind.
-If your boat is big enough to have a tender(dinghy), get it to work pushing the boat.
-Think like what you are.
-A sea captain.
+At a minimum, as the tide rises, it will keep you from being blown higher onto the beach by the wind.
+If your boat is big enough to have a tender (dinghy), get it to work pushing the boat.

+Think like what you are: a sea captain.

-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux2008@aol.com or go direct to MaryJo Cruickshank, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing...
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."